Salary Negotiation: The Complete Guide to Getting Paid What You're Worth

 Hi [Manager's Name],

 I'd like to schedule time to discuss my compensation.
-Over the past [timeframe], I've [specific achievements — led X project, increased Y metric by Z%, taken on additional responsibilities].
+Over the past [timeframe], I've [2-3 specific achievements]:

-Based on my research of market rates for [Role] and my contributions to the team, I believe an adjustment to $[Target Salary] would be appropriate.
+Based on my research of market rates for [Role] at [company stage/industry] and my contributions to the team, I believe an adjustment to $[Target Number] would be appropriate.

-I've prepared some data to share and would appreciate 30 minutes on your calendar this week to discuss.
+I've prepared data to share and would appreciate 30 minutes on your calendar this week.

 Thanks,